raspberrypi/documentation/configuration/config-txt/boot.md

 ## upstream_kernel
 <a name="upstream_kernel">

-If `upstream_kernel=1` is used, the firmware will choose the upstream Linux names for DTBs (`bcm2835-rpi-b.dtb` instead of `bcm2708-rpi-b.dtb`, for example).
-It will also set [`os_prefix`](#os_prefix) to "upstream/", unless it has been explicitly set to something else, but like other `os_prefix` values it will be ignored if the required kernel and .dtb file can't be found when using the prefix.
+If `upstream_kernel=1` is used, the firmware sets [`os_prefix`](#os_prefix) to "upstream/", unless it has been explicitly set to something else, but like other `os_prefix` values it will be ignored if the required kernel and .dtb file can't be found when using the prefix.

-To allow a common DTB to be used, if the upstream file isn't found the firmware will load the downstream variant instead and automatically apply the "upstream" overlay.
+The firmware will also prefer upstream Linux names for DTBs (`bcm2837-rpi-3-b.dtb` instead of `bcm2710-rpi-3-b.dtb`, for example).
+If the upstream file isn't found the firmware will load the downstream variant instead  and automatically apply the "upstream" overlay to make some adjustments.
+Note that this process happens _after_ the `os_prefix` has been finalised.

 *This article uses content from the eLinux wiki page [RPiconfig](http://elinux.org/RPiconfig), which is shared under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/)*